© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carreg Hir Standing Stone is a scheduled monument protected by Cadw under reference MG275.
 View the official record →

-Carreg Hir is a standing stone of Neolithic or Bronze Age date located in Wales and designated as a scheduled ancient monument under the Cadw reference SAM MG275.
+Carreg Hir Standing Stone is a Neolithic or Bronze Age monument located in Wales, forming part of the prehistoric ritual and funerary landscape of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG275.

 Carreg Hir Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carreg Hir Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG275.